Rail transport in Malaysia: People mover

 The only automated people mover system (APM) in Malaysia is the Aerotrain, which is located within Kuala Lumpur International Airport's (KLIA) Terminal 1.
 The 1.2 km APM first commenced operation in 1998 and is operated by the Engineering Transportation bureau of Malaysia Airport (Sepang) Sdn Bhd.
 The system serves from Terminal A of KLIA to Satellite Terminal A and takes around 2.5 minutes of travel time.
-The system ceased operations on 2 March 2023 due to technical problems on the aging system, and will gradually reopen starting June 2024.
+The system ceased operations on 2 March 2023 due to technical problems on the aging system, and was initially planned to gradually reopen starting June 2024.
 The system resumed service starting 1 July 2025.

 Railway operators

 Keretapi Tanah Melayu Berhad

 The main intercity passenger train operator is Keretapi Tanah Melayu (KTM), a corporation owned by the Malaysian government.
 It operates the diesel-hauled KTM Intercity passenger trains on the entire East Coast Line and the southern portion of the West Coast Line, and the electrified KTM ETS passenger trains along the remaining portion of the West Coast Line, between Padang Besar and Gemas and the Butterworth branch line.
 KTM also operates freight trains along both railway lines.
 Under KTM Komuter, KTM operates commuter rail services along double-track and electrified portions of the West Coast Line between Tanjung Malim in Perak and Pulau Sebang in Negeri Sembilan, and between Padang Besar in Perlis and Ipoh in Perak, as well as the Butterworth, Port Klang and Batu Caves branch lines.
 Besides its own network, KTM also operates trains on the Kerteh-Kuantan railway under contract with Petronas, the owner of the line.